SANdood/Ecobee/README.md

     * The aforementioned change to Last Poll display based upon debugLevel to reduce data transferred from the SmartApp to the thermostat device has the side benefit of virtually eliminating the "chatter" in the devices' "Recent" message log in the Mobile App.
 This makes it easier to review when various data element changes were reported to the UI.
     * Colors for the background of the main multiAttributeTile have been updated to mimic the colors of the ecobee3 thermostat and web/mobile app UI colors (e.g. flame orange for heating, snowflake blue for cooling, pale green for idle, and a purple/magenta for idle.
     * A status line has been added below the status icons and before the Command Center to report when the currently running hold ends.
+    * To the right of the above Hold Status, a small display shows the current setting of fanMinOnTime - the number of minutes the fan should run each hour, whether while in heat/cool, or fan only.
+This is usually set on the thermostat, and can be specified for Vacation modes; the new Smart Circulation Helper App can now dynamically change this based on the temperature delta between two sensors.
+See below for more information.
     * Weather icon colors and a few other have also been updated to reflect the ecobee3 thermostat colors (instead of monochromatic blue).
   * Sensor devices
     * A new multiAttributeTile replaces the old presentation, with temperature as the primary display value, and motion displayed in the bottom left corner;